 Because even with millions of users, it takes most startups years to become profitable.

-Either because their product is not that expensive, or they wait very long to charge customers.
+This is either because their product is not that expensive or because they wait too long to charge customers.

 This is because the perceived value of your product rises and falls with the onboarding process.